 There are many ghosts that walk the halls of Waverly Hills and shadow figures, disembodied screams and agonizing moaning are all very normal.

 We could never mention every spirit that resides here, so instead let’s summarize some of the hot spots of paranormal activity.
-Perhaps most famous is the so-called Death Tunnel.
+Perhaps the most famous is the so-called Death Tunnel.

 This underground tunnel runs from the main building to the bottom of the hill and it was used to remove corpses so as not to disturb other patients.